5 reasons to travel Cuba by bike

 Wherever we went, sympathetic strangers pointed us in the right direction or helped us find the best local morning coffee stand.
 Every street vendor we met was happy to have a little friendly chat telling us more about the area we were passing through as well as sharing some proud stories of their family.
 We got invited back to a woman’s house for coffee and cake in the middle of the Humboldt national forest after cycling along side her and sharing our love for the outdoors and life.
 Young teenage boys working on the sugar cane fields in the middle of nowhere stopped us to take selfies and fuelled us up on sugar cane sticks for our journey.

 One day cycling back to our casa after a relaxing afternoon in a rather rustic sulfur bath facility we met a local English teacher and enthusiastic leisure cyclist – cycling 25km every day from his house to class – who proudly showed us his personal book collection and the school library and highly impressed us with his huge knowledge about European countries and English literature, especially his in-depth knowledge about Irish history.

 You could say cycling in Cuba opened up door after door to unique experiences and created an instant connection with many interesting and inspirational people.

 On top of that, since we are two female travellers, Cuban women opened up to us very comfortably, shared stories about their life and we philosophised together to find out what dreams are really made of and how to catch them.
 Some of their stories impressed us deeply, made us think a lot and were an essential ingredient to make our Cuba adventure so special.
 Therefore we decided to collect some of them and give them their own space in our blog (coming soon).

-The president of the La Farola cycling club
+La Farola cycling club